isaacs/github/README.md

 like a security disclosure, add their reply to the issue so that other users can know what their official response was.

+Send GitHub the issue URL at the end of the message so that they can more easily find updates and further comments here.

 ## Statement of Intent

 This repository is created in a spirit of positive intent and